kunalchandra18/Lattice-Physics/README.md

 Reference Book/ source of information : 1)Machine Learning using Python (Manaranjan Pradhan, U Dinesh Kumar)
-                                        2) Pclub IITK ML Roadmap
+                                        2) Pclub IITK ML Roadmap Note : There is a lot of visual representation used.

 Creator : Kunal Chandra (240580)